jony255/libSSD1306/README.md

 <a id="option_2_run_time_cons"></a>
 #### Cons

-1. Some of the esoteric compilers haven't implemented function pointers
+1. Some of the esoteric compilers haven't implemented function pointers.

-   todo(need source, I don't remember where I heard this...)
+   However, as mentioned in the prerequisites, a `c99` compliant compiler is required.

 2. The compiler may not inline calls to the functions as a result of using function pointers.
 However, these functions aren't meant to be doing much